auth0-samples/auth0-aspnetcore-webapi-samples/Quickstart/01-Authorization/README.md

 {
   "Auth0": {
     "Domain": "Your Auth0 domain",
-    "ClientId": "Your Auth0 Client Id"
+    "Audience": "Your Auth0 Client Id"
   }
 }
 ```